 - 2 tbsp vegetable oil (for frying)

-- 1 tbsp unsalted butter (optional, for richer crust)
+- 1 tbsp unsalted butter (optional, for richer browning)

 - Preparation: 20 minutes